litruv/websocket-driver/README.md

-# WebSocket Driver
+# API WebSocket Bridge

-WebSocket Driver is a Node.js application designed to be run in a Docker container.
+API WebSocket Bridge is a Node.js application designed to be run in a Docker container.
 It constantly refreshes an API at a set interval and distributes WebSocket (WSS) events to connected clients.

 ## Prerequisites

-Before running the WebSocket Driver, make sure you have the following:
+Before running the API WebSocket Bridge, make sure you have the following:

 - Docker installed on your machine.